-As we ring in the New Year, most of us have a grocery list of resolutions.
+As we prepare to ring in the New Year, most of us have a grocery list of resolutions.
 We want to exercise more, lose weight, get organized, and live life to the fullest.
 If "find a new job" is on your list, here's a good place to start:

 1. Make the most out of your current position